F-I-D-O/Manuals/manuals/Programming/Web/mkdocs.md

 1. generate site: `mkdocs build`
 1. deploy: `mkdocs gh-deploy`

+# Configuration
+The configuration is done in the `mkdocs.yml` file.
+The most important options are:

+- `site_name`: the name of the site
+- `nav`: the navigation structure
+- [`exclude_docs`](https://www.mkdocs.org/user-guide/configuration/#exclude_docs): a list of documents to exclude from the site

 # Known limitations
 MkDocs use the [Python-Markdown](https://python-markdown.github.io/) parser which does not follow the CommonMark specification.
 Therefore, some markdown elements may not work as expected: